Sumeet87-cyber/Operating-System-and-Network-Fundamenatals/README.md

 # Operating-System-and-Network-Fundamenatals
-Here is project that tell us about the Operating System and Newtork Fundamentals in Kali Linux
+Here is project of Cybersecurity and Ethical Hacking Internship that tell us about the Operating System and Newtork Fundamentals in Kali Linux.